Das Boot (novel): Translations

 Das Boot has been translated into 18 languages.
 The United Kingdom edition was translated into British English by John Brownjohn and published by HarperCollins in 1974.
 It was translated into American English by Denver and Helen Lindley in 1975 with editor-translator Carol Brown Janeway.
 A Dutch translation, De Boot, was published in 1974 by in den Toren.

 1981 film

-The book was the basis of the 1981 West German war film Das Boot, written and directed by Wolfgang Petersen and starring Jürgen Prochnow, Herbert Grönemeyer, and Klaus Wennemann.
-The film makes some changes from the novel.
+The book was the basis of the 1981 West German TV Miniseries and Film Das Boot, written and directed by Wolfgang Petersen and starring Jürgen Prochnow, Herbert Grönemeyer, and Klaus Wennemann.
+The series/film makes some changes from the novel.

 Sequels

 Buchheim subsequently published Die Festung (1995), an immediate sequel to Das Boot, and Der Abschied, set after the war.
 The three books form an autobiographical trilogy.